One thing is certain, there are many civilian contractors returning from Iraq and Afghanistan with Post Traumatic Stress Disorder (PTSD).

 If you read my book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve, or been on The Turley and Mara Law Firm website, you have probably seen me rant about how "PTSD" is the wrong title for post-traumatic stress.
 It shouldn't be called Post-Traumatic Stress Disorder.

 It should be called Post Traumatic Stress Injury.
 Because in reality that is what it is: an injury.
-This injury means you have just as much of a right to help in the form of medical and financial benefits as a civilian contractor that lost an arm overseas.
-Know this.
+This injury means you have just as much of a right to get help in the form of medical and financial benefits as a civilian contractor that lost an arm overseas.

 So where do you start with building your Post Traumatic Stress Injury DBA case?